 iCare’s TrueColor Confocal Technology exceeds the limits of conventional fundus and SLO imaging devices by combining the best assets of both.

 Put simply, fundus cameras provide high color fidelity and SLO systems produce high sharpness, clarity and overall accuracy and detail in images.
-When combined, these features make for superior–quality images of the retinal landscape in true-to-life colours.
+When combined, these features make for superior–quality images of the retinal landscape in true-to-life colors.

 What are the advantages and limits of traditional imaging technologies and what does TrueColor Confocal Technology offer by combining their best assets?

 A winning combination that offers an advantage over traditional imaging solutions

 To diagnose and follow up on common pathologies like diabetic retinopathy and age-related macular degeneration, fundus imaging devices need to be capable of combining high resolution, high contrast, and high-color fidelity.
 This makes it possible capture small signs and details and discriminate between subtle changes that could be otherwise easy to miss.

 While standard SLO systems have high clarity, sharpness and contrast capabilities and traditional fundus cameras offer high color fidelity, conventional imaging solutions do not combine the two.